Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: : Deep Learning to Find Rewrite Rule Sequences

 A typical approach when using sequence-to-sequence models is called ``beam search'', it is the process of asking the deep learning model to produce multiple answers for the same question.
 As the network produces likely token selections, the Softmax layer shown in Figure~\ref{fig:Transformer} is effectively producing probabilities for each token.
 Using these probabilities we can produce multi-token outputs sorted in order based on the total probability the model assigns to the sequences.

 In \DLTOOL, we use this beam search to enumerate the possible next rewrite rule to apply.
 Each proposal is then checked for legality (whether the proposed rewrite rule can indeed be applied at the given program location) and novelty (the program resulting from the rule application does not match a previously seen program for this search).
+Figure~\ref{fig:ProofSearch} diagrams the system which receives ProgA and ProgB and generates a verifiable proof of equivalence.
+A rewrite rule includes the statement number, rule name, possible statement node identifiers, and possible variable identifiers.
+The validity of a rule is checked by first verifying the statement number exists in ProgA.
+Then, if the rule does not require a node ID (SwapPrev or DeleteStm) we check if the liveness rules are followed - for SwapPrev neither statement may make use of the variable assigned by the other statement, and for DeleteStm the variable must not be an output variable and must not be used in subsequent statements.
+For rules requiring a NodeID the operators or variables are checked for legality of the operation being applied along with the possible variable ID produced for use by the rule.

 In addition to the rewrite rule beam, \DLTOOL uses a second type of beam during the proof search.
 The idea is to feed the network again based on the result of the application of the previously suggested rewrite rules.
-We denote the number of enumerated rewrite rules $B$.
-As the search advances, the $B$ outputs from the neural network all lead to potential intermediate programs from which a search can continue.
-After having checked for legality, we limit this potential exponential growth in the search to at most configurable $I$ intermediate programs which may be explored at a given proof step.
+We denote the number of enumerated rewrite rules $b$.
+As the search advances, the $b$ outputs from the neural network may all lead to potential intermediate programs from which a search can continue.
+After having checked for legality, we limit this potential exponential growth in the search to at most configurable $i$ intermediate programs which may be explored at a given proof step.